bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.15.2 =
+* Tweak - Change the minimum time to display event on next day in DayGrid view (nextDayThreshold) to the value of Day Begin option (slotMinTime)
+* Fix - Notification Pack custom notifications not sent with WC if default notifications were configured not to be sent with WC
+* Fix - Remove unused code about Bootstrap tooltip that may cause js error
 * Dev - Change js and css minification processor to Google Closure Compiler (replace all .min files)

 = 1.15.1 - 2022/09/02 =